Dream, Lift, Animate: From Single Images to Animatable Gaussian Avatars: Introduction

-In summary, the core contributions of our work are: \begin{itemize} \item A novel framework (\textbf{DLA}) for reconstructing animatable 3D human avatars from a single monocular RGB image, overcoming the inherent limitations of diffusion-based multi-view generation and template-based rigging approaches. \item A learned transformer-based encoder coupled with a pose- and view-conditioned Gaussian Parameter Decoder that maps unstructured 3D Gaussians into a structured UV-space representation, enabling high-fidelity animation. \item Extensive experiments and ablations demonstrating the effectiveness and versatility of our method, including one-shot reconstruction, realistic animation, and editing. \end{itemize}
+\begin{itemize} \item A novel framework (\textbf{DLA}) for reconstructing animatable 3D human avatars from a single monocular RGB image, overcoming the inherent limitations of diffusion-based multi-view generation and template-based rigging approaches. \item A learned transformer-based encoder coupled with a pose- and view-conditioned Gaussian Parameter Decoder that maps unstructured 3D Gaussians into a structured UV-space representation, enabling high-fidelity animation. \item Extensive experiments and ablations demonstrating the effectiveness and versatility of our method, including one-shot reconstruction, realistic animation, and editing. \end{itemize}